bhits/common-libraries/README.md

 Common Libraries
 =================================

-Common libraries is a collection of useful libraries that are used by C2S (Consent2Share) APIs.
+Common libraries is a collection of useful libraries that are used by Consent2Share (C2S) APIs.
 It is made up of the following:

 + audit-service: The audit server client.
 + common-unit: Utility library for unit test.
-It has resource file reader, class to compare xml etc.
+It has resource file reader, class to compare xml and etc.
-+ common-util: Utility library which contains tools to encrypt, manage Strings and generate unique value.
++ common-util: Utility library which contains tools to encrypt, manage Strings, and generate unique value.
-+ consent-gen: Provides a feature to generates XACML from consent;
++ consent-gen: Provides a feature to generates XACML from consent.
-+ document-accessor: Provides methods to access XML document.
++ document-accessor: Provides methods to access an XML document.
-+ document-converter: Converts XML document to String and vice versa.
++ document-converter: Converts an XML document to String and vice versa.
 + document-transformer: Utility library to perform transform XML document.
 + file-reader: Utility library to read file.
 + logger-wrapper: A [SLF4J](http://www.slf4j.org/) (Simple Logging Facade for Java) logger that wraps the [Supplier functional interface](https://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html).
 + marshaller: Responsible for marshalling and unmarshalling XML.
-+ namespace: Sets the default name space and provides methods to get the prefixes and name space URI
++ namespace: Sets the default name space and provides methods to get the prefixes and name space URI.
 + oauth2: Contains OAuth2 libraries to verify scopes and to manage OAuth2 tokens.
 + param: Library to manage a key-value parameter pairs.
-It has methods to set, get parameters etc.
+It has methods to set, get parameters, and so on.
 + resource-url: Compose resource URL.
 + validator-extension: Library to validate date.
 For example past and future dates.
-+ xdm(eXtreme Download Manager): provides zip utilities.
++ xdm(eXtreme Download Manager): Provides zip utilities.
-+ xml-validation: provides utility libraries to validate XML.
++ xml-validation: Provides utility libraries to validate XML.

 ## Build